Helena man dies in local structure fire - Shelby County Reporter

 The HFD has determined the source of the fire began in the backyard and quickly spread to the residence.

 The investigation has since been turned over to the Alabama State Fire Marshal’s Office.
+A representative for the Fire Marshal’s office said the investigation is still ongoing, but is believed to be accidental.

 The HFD offered their condolences to the friends and family of the deceased individual.